OsmanOzcan/UAV_Simulator/README.md

 # UAV_Simulator

-Run the GUI.mlapp file under the main file directory.
+Run the GUI.mlapp file under the Main file directory.
 The simulation will start directly.